 Recently, the days have even started to smell different.
-First the nights get cooler, than colder.
+First the nights get colder.
 The light softens from the brilliance of summer.
-The tundra changes into her fall colors first, up there above tree line, where the weather is more extreme.
+The tundra changes into her fall colors first up there above tree line where the weather is more extreme.
 Then come the first hits of the golden magic that marks the aspens changing.
 The nights get colder, the light even softer, and the aspen leaves brighter.
-Soon enough well wake to the first dusting of snow on the peaks, with a blaze of golden aspen meadow below.
+Soon enough we'll wake to the first dusting of snow on the peaks, with a blaze of golden aspen meadow below.
 The heat in your home kicks on for the first time.
 More seasonal people arrive to town, energy running high with expectations of a big winter.
 Passes are purchased, gear is prepared, roommates gathered, wood chopped, split and stacked.
 The first whiffs of your neighbors wood-fired stove hits your nose as you walk outside on a crisp morning.
 You crave stews and soups and roasted vegetables and boots and sweaters.
 Its fall.

-But we are not quite to winter yet.
+We are not quite to winter yet.
 There are still festivals to be celebrated, Oktoberfest beers to be quaffed, hikes to be hiked, fish to be fished, ski fitness programs to be crushed (this is a good thing) and passes to be driven before they close for the winter.

 We always keep a list of upcoming festivals and events and what happening year round.

-Where to see the Aspens Quaking Show
+Where to See the Aspens

 From Como, it's a short 20 mile drive on Hwy 285 to Grant, where you can turn north onto Guanella Pass Road.
 This newly repaved road takes you past the old Geneva Basin Ski Area and over the pass with views toward Mt.
 Bierstadt and other high peaks.
 Within 25 miles of your turn from Grant, you arrive at Georgetown, another old mining town like Breckenridge, only there's no ski area rising up from Main Street.
 Georgetown is on I-70 so you can head back toward Summit County, which is only 20 minutes away.
 Some options as you head out of Georgetown are to jag onto Loveland Pass Road instead of continuing into Silverthorne via I-70.
 This takes you into Keystone, where you can go over Swan Mountain Road back to Breckenridge or Frisco (to Hwy9) instead of going around Lake Dillon.